AnyumbaKE/alx-system_engineering-devops/0x01-shell_permissions/README.md

 How to print real and effective user and group IDs
 How to print the groups a user is in
 How to print the effective userid

-Copyright - Plagiarism
-You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-You are not allowed to publish any content of this project.
-Any form of plagiarism is strictly forbidden and will result in removal from the program.
-Requirements
+### Requirements
-General
+### General
-Allowed editors: vi, vim, emacs
+- Allowed editors: vi, vim, emacs
-All your scripts will be tested on Ubuntu 20.04 LTS All your scripts should be exactly two lines long ($ wc -l file should print 2) All your files should end with a new line (why?)
+- All your scripts will be tested on Ubuntu 20.04 LTS
+- All your scripts should be exactly two lines long ($ wc -l file should print 2)
+- All your files should end with a new line (why?)
-The first line of all your files should be exactly #!/bin/bash A README.md file, at the root of the folder of the project, describing what each script is doing You are not allowed to use backticks, &&, || or ;
+- The first line of all your files should be exactly #!/bin/bash
+- A README.md file, at the root of the folder of the project, describing what each script is doing
+- You are not allowed to use backticks, &&, || or ;
-All your files must be executable
+- All your files must be executable

 ## Tasks
 ### 0. My name is Betty